All About Schools with Riding Programs

 The Orme School, Mayer, Arizona

-The Orme School focuses on western-style riding overseen by a seasoned team of professionals.
+The Orme School focuses on western-style riding and is overseen by a seasoned team of professionals.
 Your child will also enjoy all the related activities in a breathtaking setting.

 "The Orme Horsemanship Program is continuing its heritage of a working ranch atmosphere, offering cattle drives, sorting, doctoring cattle, cutting, break-away roping, and team roping activities.
 Students that thrive in these events, and embrace the discipline and responsibility, are seen in the competition arenas at the Arizona High School Rodeos, and AQHA regional events."